Berk-Hatipoglu/Berk-Hatipoglu/README.md

 <p align="left"> I graduated from the computer engineering department.
 I have knowledge of programming languages such as Python and C#.
 I take online courses on data
 engineering, improve myself and get certificates.
 With my analytical thinking ability and problem-solving skills, I believe I can design, develop, test, and maintain big data infrastructures and systems to manage data flow effectively.
 I can analyze large amounts of data and transform it into meaningful and useful information.
-I am good at teamwork, have strong communication skills, and am always open to learning.
-In this position, I aim to develop innovative solutions by contributing to your strategies.</p>
+I am good at teamwork, have strong communication skills, and am always open to learning.</p>
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/berk-hatipoglu-419646218" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/berk-hatipoglu-419646218" height="30" width="40" /></a>